Dagai, Swabi: Living

 The majority of the people are associated with agriculture for their direct and indirect income.
 The area is rich in growing vegetable crops, crops such as wheat, maize, sugarcane and rice, and cash crops such as tobacco.
 Other common occupations are teaching, businesses, freelancers, skilled workers and public services covering almost all sectors of life from health to finance.
 The overseas job market is considered attractive for both highly educated skilled individuals as well as for unskilled masses and to date remains the major revenue source for the area.
 Major destinations for work are countries like Saudi Arabia, UAE, Oman, and other Gulf countries.
 The people are very warm-hearted and hospitable.
 The society also participates in social events actively.
 The weddings are celebrated almost three days long with traditional dishes and sweets with a large number of attendees.
 Likewise, the death is mourned together with praying for the lost one.
 Eid is the biggest occasion of the year, twice after Ramadan and the day following the Hajj.
 People usually visit each other and share food and greetings to relatives, neighbors and the poor.
 There is no other notable fest or celebration around the year.

 Demographics

-The people of Dagai mostly belong to the Yousafzai tribe of Pukhtoons.
+The people of Dagai mostly belong to the Yousafzai tribe of Pukhtoons and Awan tribe of Arab.